 Like stale bread, it’s best to just store it properly in the first place out of light and moisture and consume it within a week or two of purchasing for maximum flavor.

 How Long Does Weed Stay Fresh For?

-Fresh is a tough term because fresh to a terpene connoisseur is going to be like, straight out of the curing room at the farm vs “fresh” to a college bro on a budget.
+Fresh is a tough term because fresh to a terpene connoisseur is going to be like, straight out of the curing room or curing jars at the farm vs “fresh” to a college bro on a budget.

 But generally speaking, we can define fresh cannabis as:

 - Has noticeable aroma

 - Doesn’t crumble to touch

 Stored properly in a container that blocks outside light and also creates an airtight seal, properly cured cannabis flower can stay fresh for up to 6 months and will still be smokable and maintain most of it’s strain-specific characteristics up to a year later.